calroc/Thun/README.md

 - Math (`+ - * / %`)
 - Comparison (`< > >= <= != <> =`)
 - Logic (`truthy not`)
+- Programming (`inscribe`)

-Many of these could be definitions, but we don't want to be completely minimal at the cost of efficiency, eh?
+Some of these could be definitions, but we don't want to be completely minimal at the cost of efficiency, eh?

     rest == [pop] infra

 Also, custom error messages are nice?
 (E.g. `rest` has a distinct error from `pop`, at least in the current design.)

 ### AND, OR, XOR, NOT